xiki-tempula/endstate_correction/docs/index.rst

-.. endstate_rew documentation master file, created by sphinx-quickstart on Thu Mar 15 13:55:56 2018.
+.. endstate_correction documentation master file, created by sphinx-quickstart on Thu Mar 15 13:55:56 2018.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to endstate_rew's documentation!
+Welcome to endstate_correction's documentation!
 =========================================================

 .. toctree::